SAP-samples/teched2021-ISP261/exercises/ex0/README.md

 ## Summary

-Congratulations, now you have understood the extension scenario and taken the first steps towards implementing it.
+Congratulations, now you have understood the extension scenarios and provisioned the environment needed to implement everything.
 Continue to - [Exercise 1 - Exercise 1 Description](../ex1/README.md)